MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For Office apps, when you specify custom permissions, you can now browse and select users from an address book icon.
 This option brings parity to the user experience when you specify custom permissions by using File Explorer.

-- Support for a completely non-interactive authentication method, for service accounts that use PowerShell and that cannot be granted the **Log On Locally** right.
+- Support for a completely non-interactive authentication method, for service accounts that use PowerShell and that cannot be granted the **Log on locally** right.
 This authentication method requires you to use the new *Token* parameter with [Set-AIPAuthentication](/powershell/module/azureinformationprotection/Set-AIPAuthentication), and run a PowerShell script as a task.
 [More information](../rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication)

 - New parameter, *IntegratedAuth* for [Set-RMSServerAuthentication](/powershell/module/azureinformationprotection/set-rmsserverauthentication).
 This parameter supports server mode for AD RMS, which is needed for AD RMS to support Windows Server FCI.